dxw/accessibility-manual/src/development/what-do-i-need-to-test.md

 Begin with an understanding of what you need to test in every project.
 This should include checking your work regularly for the following issues:

-- Alternative text for non-text content
+- Alternative text for non-text content, such as in images and checking for videos for captions
 - A valid and logical heading hierarchy
 - All controls, buttons, and links have meaningful text which makes sense out of context
 - Inputs correctly associated with meaningful labels